CalibrateGlobal/codegeist23_GPT-insights-for-jira/README.md

 ## 💪 Accomplishments that we're proud of
 - 📝 **Edit responses**.
 We really believe in this AI + Human theme.
 And this is a good example of that.
 Also, we like the concept of living the 'ticket better than you found it'.
 	- Also, that edited/original toggle shows you what has also changed.
 So we keep the integrity of the original message, too.
--  🔃 ***'Smart'* caching**.
+-  🔃 **Smart caching**.
 We are very happy with how this turned out.
 This was one of our main concerns when creating an app heavily relying on a paid API.
 Implementing this makes it more cost efficient.
 Technically was also really cool to come up with the right data structures that would make querying more efficient.

 - 💬 **Live chat**.
 Talking '*with*' your ticket.
 That is its own section.
 We like the possibilities it can bring.
 Particularly useful for long tickets or long comment threads.
 We also added some `system` constraints, so the assistant will only answer the questions if they are around the ticket and make sense in the ticket context.
 - 📊 **Usage stats**.
 We love data, we like stats.
 Being able to monitor what has been spent in total  and how it's being used it's important.